The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements/dataset-requirements.markdown

 * **Social Sciences:** Social dynamics, political activity and sentiments, etc.
 * **Timeseries:** Data for training, tuning, and testing time series models, including specific applications.

-#### Modularity
+#### Modalities

-In addition, we will ask you clarify the _modality_ of the data.
+In addition, we will ask you clarify the _modalities_ of the data.
 It may contain one or more of the following:

 * **Text**
 * **Image:** (i.e., still images)